stonerlab/Stoner-PythonCode/doc/readme.rst

 Stable Versions
 ---------------

+Version 0.9 is the current stable version.
+This is the last version to support Python 2 and 3<3.6.
+Features of this release are:

+    *   Refactoring of the package into a more granual core, plot, formats, folders packages with submodules
+    *   Overhaul of the documentation and user guide
+    *   Dropping support for the older Stoner.Image.stack.ImageStack class
+    *   Droppping support for matplotlib<2.0
+    *   Support for Python 3.7
+    *   Unit tests now > 80% coverage across the package.

+Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_

-Version 0.8 is the current stable release.
-The main new features are
+Version 0.8 is the previous stable release.
+The main new features were:

     *   Reworking of the ImageArray, ImageFile and ImageFolder with many updates and new features.
     *   New mixin based ImageStack2 that can manipulate a large number of images in a 3D numpy array